da-n/blanq/README.md

 ## Status

-Alpha, do not use in production.
+Alpha, not recommended for use in production.

 #### Makefile